JavonGil/azure-networktraffic-networksecuritygroups-NSG-/README.md

 </p>

 <p>
 - You will see the ipconfig /release and the windows-vm will disconnect for a second, but it will fire back up pretty quick once the windows-vm renews the IP.
 Now take a look at Wireshark and PowerShell in Figure 27.
 We can see the actual proccess in action!
-DHCP traffic as promised.🤯 Big shout out to Josh Madakor for this little trick. 🫡
+DHCP traffic as promised. shout out to Josh Madakor for the little trick. 🫡
 </p>
 <br />